-Sickness benefit: The benefit is 60% of average weekly earnings before the incapacity began, according to 16 wage classes.
-The benefit is paid after a 3-day waiting period for up to 52 weeks.
+Sickness benefit: 60% of average weekly earnings before the incapacity began, according to 16 wage classes, is paid after a three-day waiting period for up to 52 weeks.

 Average earnings are based on earnings in the 10 best weeks of contributions in the 13 weeks before the incapacity began.